Anthonypaige/investnurenergy/src/content/post/state-level-energy-efficient-incentives-overview.md

 - **Heat Pump Water Heaters**: These are energy-efficient alternatives to traditional water heaters and are popular due to their long-term cost savings.

-- **Ductless Mini Splits and Insulation Products and Services**: These offer both heating and cooling solutions and are popular for their versatility and efficiency.
+- **Ductless Mini Splits**: Favored for their easy installation and efficiency, these systems are a go-to choice for heating and cooling without extensive ductwork

-- **Ducted Air Source Heat Pumps**: These are popular in colder climates for their efficient heating capabilities.
+- **Ducted Air Source Heat Pumps**: Offers a comprehensive home heating and cooling solution, these systems are efficient and often supported by both federal and state-level incentives.

-- **Battery Storage Technology**: Especially popular in states prone to blackouts, as they provide an emergency power supply.
+- **Insulation Products and Services**: Key for energy conservation, these upgrades are often incentivized at the state level to improve home energy efficiency.

+- **Battery Storage Technology**: Highly valued in areas with frequent power outages, these systems are eligible for various incentives due to their role in energy independence.

 #### **Conclusion**